stevehodges/draftpunk/README.md

 Optionally, you can tell DraftPunk which associations the user will edit - the associations which should have a draft created.

-If you only want the :address association to have a draft created, add it after `requires_approval` in your model:
+If you only want the :address association to have a draft created, add a CREATES_NESTED_DRAFTS_FOR constant in your model:

-     requires_approval associations: [:address]
+    CREATES_NESTED_DRAFTS_FOR = [:address] # When creating a business's draft, only :address will have drafts created

+To disable drafts for all assocations for this model, simply pass an empty array:

+    CREATES_NESTED_DRAFTS_FOR = [] # When creating a business's draft, no associations will have drafts created

 **WARNING: If you are setting associations via accepts_nested_attributes** _all changes to the draft, including associations, get set on the draft object (as expected).
 If your form includes associated objects which weren't defined in requires_approval, your save will fail since